danielfcollier/py-umik-base-app/docs/posts/09 - Audio Engineering.md

 Think of K-Weighting as a "Human EQ" for the algorithm:

-* **Bass Cut:** It ignores the deep bass (below 100Hz), which we tend to "feel" rather than hear.
+* **Bass Cut:** It ignores the deep bass (below 100Hz), which humans tend to "feel" rather than hear.
 * **Presence Boost:** It boosts the high-mids (around 2kHz–4kHz), exactly where human speech and cries live.

 This isn't just a volume tweak; it’s an implementation of the **ITU-R BS.1770-4** standard, the same metric used by Netflix, Spotify, and broadcast television to ensure consistent volume levels.

 ## ⚙️ Engineering the Solution: Gated Measurement

-It has not been written just a filter; the industry-standard `pyloudnorm` library has been integrated directly into the analysis pipeline.
+I did not just write a filter; I integrated the industry-standard `pyloudnorm` library directly into the analysis pipeline.

-Crucially, it has been used the **Gated Loudness**.
+Crucially, the system uses **Gated Loudness**.

 * **Ungated (Simple Mean):** If you have 5 seconds of shouting and 5 seconds of silence, a simple average says the audio is "medium volume."
 The silence drags the score down.
 * **Gated (Smart):** The meter essentially "stops listening" when the signal drops below a silence threshold.

-By using gating, the meter tells us how loud the *events* are, without being skewed by the quiet pauses in between.
+By using gating, the meter indicates how loud the *events* are, without being skewed by the quiet pauses in between.

 ## 📊 The Comparison: RMS vs. LUFS